Advanced Search

 • Accepted Date: 2025-11-12

-• Objective Target detection in nonzero-mean clutter is a critical challenge in radar and hyperspectral imaging systems.
-Traditional detectors assuming zero-mean clutter often suffer performance degradation in practical scenarios where clutter exhibits nonzero-mean characteristics due to environmental factors or interference.
-This work aims to design adaptive detectors robust to nonzero-mean clutter and analyze their statistical performance under signal mismatch conditions.
-Methods Three adaptive detectors are derived based on the generalized likelihood ratio test (GLRT), Rao and Wald tests.
-The detectors are designed to account for unknown clutter mean and covariance matrix, using training samples for estimation.
-A generalized signal mismatch scenario is considered, where the actual signal steering vector may deviate from the nominal one.
-Analytical expressions for probability of detection (PD) and false alarm (PFA) are derived for each detector to evaluate performance.
-Results and Discussions Analytic expressions for the PDs and PFAs of the three detectors are confirmed with Monte Carlo simulation.
-All the detectors possess the constant false alarm rate (CFAR) property.
-The amplitude characteristic of nonzero mean does not directly affect the detection performance.
-Instead, it influences through the loss factor of the output signal-to-clutter ratio (SCR) and the degrees of freedom (DOFs) of the detectors’ statistical distribution.
-Numerical results based on simulated and real data show that the proposed detectors outperform conventional ones.
-Conclusions The proposed three CFAR adaptive detectors based on GLRT, Rao and Wald tests are effective for target detection in nonzero-mean clutter.
-The nonzero mean of clutter affects the detection performance in two aspects: reducing the optimal output SCR of the detectors and decreasing the DOFs of the detector’s statistical distribution.
-Based on simulated data, when there is no signal mismatch, the GLRT-NMC detector has the highest PD.
-When using measured data and there is no signal mismatch, either the Rao-NMC or Wald-NMC will provide a higher PD than the GLRT-NMC.
-When there is signal mismatch, whether with measured data or simulated data, the Rao-NMC has the best mismatch sensitivity, while the Wald-NMC has the best robustness.
+• Objective Target detection in nonzero-mean clutter is a central problem in radar and hyperspectral imaging systems.
+Conventional detectors that assume zero-mean clutter show reduced effectiveness when clutter exhibits nonzero-mean characteristics caused by environmental conditions or interference.
+The objective of this work is to design adaptive detectors that remain robust in nonzero-mean clutter and to analyze their statistical performance under signal-mismatch conditions.
+Methods Three adaptive detectors are derived based on the Generalized Likelihood Ratio Test (GLRT), the Rao test, and the Wald test.
+The detectors are formulated to accommodate unknown clutter mean and covariance matrix by estimating these quantities from training samples.
+A generalized signal-mismatch scenario is examined, in which the actual signal steering vector may deviate from the nominal vector.
+Analytical expressions for the Probability of Detection (PD) and False Alarm (PFA) are obtained for each detector to assess statistical performance.
+Results and Discussions Analytical expressions for the probabilities of detection and false alarm of the three detectors are validated through Monte Carlo simulation.
+All detectors maintain the Constant False Alarm Rate (CFAR) property.
+The amplitude characteristic of nonzero mean does not directly affect detection performance; rather, it exerts an effect through the loss factor of the output Signal-to-Clutter Ratio (SCR) and the Degrees Of Freedom (DOFs) of the detectors’ statistical distributions.
+Numerical evaluations using simulated and real data show that the proposed detectors achieve better performance than conventional approaches.
+Conclusions The three CFAR adaptive detectors based on the GLRT, the Rao test, and the Wald test are effective for target detection in nonzero-mean clutter.
+The nonzero mean of clutter affects detection performance in two ways: it reduces the optimal output signal-to-clutter ratio of the detectors and decreases the DOF of their statistical distributions.
+Simulated data show that, when there is no signal mismatch, the GLRT-NMC detector provides the highest PD.
+When measured data are used and no signal mismatch is present, either the Rao-NMC or Wald-NMC achieves a higher PD than the GLRT-NMC.
+Under signal-mismatch conditions, for both measured and simulated data, the Rao-NMC demonstrates the best sensitivity to mismatch, whereas the Wald-NMC exhibits the strongest robustness.

 • loading